 - Choose your Marketing Objective.

-- Click in the box next to Detailed Targeting and you will see a drop down menu.
+- Under Detailed Targeting, click Browse to the right of the box and you will see a drop down menu.

 - Click on Demographics then scroll down to find Work.